-To reduce your (spectroscopic and pointing) data with class one should use the or observer2 or observer4 computer.
-The latter is in the MPIfR LDAP environment, i.e., everyone with an account in the MPIfR network can login to this computer with his/her account.
+To reduce your (spectroscopic and pointing) data with class one should use the observer4 or observer6 computer.
+Both are in the MPIfR LDAP environment, i.e., everyone with an account in the MPIfR network can login to this computer with his/her account.
 It is connected to the /homes server.
 It is also connected to /soft/astro/gag, so your gildas package of choice should work.
 It is also possible to use the Effelsberg version of class that is used to write the spectroscopic and pointing data.
-To enable this, change to the bash shell by typing bash and source the init file:
+To enable this (if you are using a C-Shell like tcsh), change to the bash shell by typing bash and source the init file:

+'''

-source /opt/specpipeline/init_classwriter.sh
+source /opt/bin/init_rtsoft.sh

+'''